butfirstchai.com

 2 sprig fresh mint leaves

-• Reduce the flame and add all the spice powders and cook for 2 minutes.
+• Lower the heat and add all the spice powders, and cook for 2 minutes.

 1 teaspoon red chilli powder